-The general risk assessment form is available on the college portal as a Word document.
+The general risk assessment form is available on the College Portal as a Word document.
 There are 3 parts to the General risk assessment form

-- Part 1 First page with details and start of assessment content - Part 2 Main risk assessment content section - Part 3 Last page additional information and annual validation.
+- Part 1 details and start of assessment content - Part 2 Main risk assessment content section - Part 3 Last page additional information and annual review validation.

 Part 1.
-First page with details and start of assessment content
+Details and start of assessment content